imamrmdn/Dart-Basic/README.md

  - Interface
  - Mixin

-> I will update the basic dart sometime
+note: I will update the basic dart sometime